aicenter/TensorCFR/README.md

     - no updates of infoset in trunk levels
     - storing information/statistics (reach probabilities, expected values) at boundary level (between trunk and the bottom of the tree)
     - etc.
-4. `src/algorithms/tensorcfr_nn`: child class of #3, some methods overriden (see the screenshot above)
+4. `src/algorithms/tensorcfr_nn`: child class of #3, some methods overriden (see the screenshot above and the section below)
 5. `src/algorithms/tensorcfr_best_response`: child class of #3, some methods overriden

 For usage of TensorCFR, see files `tensorcfr_*.py` in `src/algorithms/tensorcfr*/`: